olekuz/tyk-docs/tyk-docs/content/tyk-cloud/administration/as-team-member.md

     - /tyk-cloud/administration/tasks/as-team-member/"
 ---

+## Introduction

+This page explains what a Tyk Cloud team member can do as part of your API management process, giving you complete control over your API management.

 As a Team Member, your role allows you to manage the following within the team you are a member of:

 * View Environments